nanda53/SMART-ATTENDANCE-SYSTEM-USING-FACE-RECOGNITION-/README.md

 ---
 ## 🚀 Firebase Setup Instructions

 1.Create a Firebase project:
    -Go to Firebase Console → Add Project → Complete the setup.

 2.Enable the Realtime Database

-   -In your project, go to Build > Realtime Database

-   -Click Create Database → Start in test mode (for quick testing).
+   -In your project, go to Build > Realtime Database -Click Create Database → Start in test mode (for quick testing).
    -Note the database URL (like https://<your-database-name>.firebaseio.com/).

 3.Generate a Service Account
    -In Project Settings > Service Accounts, click Generate new private key.
    -Save it as smart-attendenc-firebase-adminsdk-n7bv3-f692ab38b6.json in your project directory.

 4.Add Firebase Admin SDK in Python:

-Install the package:
+   -Install the package:

     pip install firebase-admin

-Initialize Firebase in your script:
+   -Initialize Firebase in your script:

       import firebase_admin
       from firebase_admin import credentials, db